uri-yanover/4qbits/_posts/2022-07-22-developing-cures-is-nobodys-job.md

 The rest of the post attempts to explain why that is the case.

-Arriving at an approved treatment for a disease is a task that requires orchestrating several dozens of participants who mostly come from a broadly similar life-science background, but are all highly specialized in one of the necessary niches - these might include drug delivery, physiologists, animal lab personnel, pathologists, medical patent lawyers, medical statisticians, clinical research coordinators, and so on.
-So the question becomes - who orchestrates them, and within which institutional framework.
+A project to propose and get regulatory approval for a treatment is a task that requires orchestrating several dozens of participants who mostly come from a broadly similar life-science background, but are all highly specialized in one of the necessary niches - these might include drug delivery, physiologists, animal lab personnel, pathologists, medical patent lawyers, medical statisticians, clinical research coordinators, and so on.
+While costs of development could run into tens of millions of US dollars, a shoestring seed budget of as little as 1 million could remove much uncertainity, especially if applied at scale.

+Let's go over who could orchestrate such a thing, and in what setting.

 ## People: MDs; institutions: Healthcare/Hospital Systems
 One obvious category of potential leaders is medical doctors, who serve as the organizational backbone of healthcare systems.